nhsd-a2si/docs-uec-appts/_pages/functional_spec/fs_workflow.md

 ## Book Appointment

 The booking is made following a similar process as getting available slots.
-However this time a post is made to the SSP with a serialised {% include FHIRSpecificationLink.html include.word="FHIR appointment resource" %} as the payload.
+However this time a post is made to the SSP with a serialised {% include FHIRSpecificationLink.html text="FHIR appointment resource" %} as the payload.

 <img src="_pages/functional_spec/img/BookAppointment1.png">